Helmets for Electric Scooters

 Summary: CPSC recommends a bicycle helmet for low speed powered scooters,

-We usually target our helmet advice to bicycle riders, but the electric scooters being put out by Bird, Lime and Scoot are no faster than a bicycle.
+We usually target our helmet advice to bicycle riders, but the electric scooters being put out by Bird, Lime, Scoot and others have very similar injury characteristics.

 The Consumer Product Safety Commission has issued an advisory recommending the use of bicycle helmets for riding powered scooters, along with knee and elbow pads.
 In 2006 they issued another recommendation that bicycle helmets are fine for low powered motorized scooters.
 Their current web page lists many activities with helmet recommendations, including "kick scooter riding" and recommendsa a bike helmet. they also have an interesting study of electric scooter injuries and deaths done way back in 2004.